 The epslatex driver offers a special way of controlling text positioning: (a) If any text string begins with '{', you also need to include a '}' at the end of the text, and the whole text will be centered both horizontally and vertically by LaTeX. (b) If the text string begins with '[', you need to continue it with: a position specification (up to two out of t,b,l,r,c), ']{', the text itself, and finally, '}'.
-The text itself may be anything LaTeX can typeset as an LR-box. $\left\{ \left\{ \right\} \right\}$ 's may help for best positioning.
+The text itself may be anything LaTeX can typeset as an LR-box. \rule{}{}'s may help for best positioning.
 See also the documentation for the pslatex (p.
-200) terminal driver.
-To create multiline labels, use $\left\{ \right\}$ , for example set ylabel '[r]{\shortstack{first line \\ second line}}'
+201) terminal driver.
+To create multiline labels, use \shortstack, for example using 'back' are printed behind all other elements of the plot while labels using 'front' are printed above everything else.

+'''

+set ylabel '[r]{\shortstack{first line \\ second line}}'

+'''

 The back option of set label commands is handled slightly different than in other terminals.
-Labels using 'back' are printed behind all other elements of the plot while labels using 'front' are printed above everything else.
+Labels